Donna Jackson Nakazawa and Childhood Disrupted: How Your Biography Becomes Your Biology and How You Can Heal

 SHORT FEATURES and FACES ARTICLE

-In addition to her work as a science journalist, Donna lectures nationwide and has keynoted numerous events, including the 2016 Johns Hopkins Conference on Trauma Informed Healing; the 2012 International Congress on Autoimmunity; the Johns Hopkins Women’s Health Conference, “A Woman’s Journey”; and the To Your Health Lecture Series, hosted by the 92nd Street Y in New York City.
-She has moderated panels for national health symposiums, including the American Association of Autoimmune Related Diseases (AARD) 2010 Summit, and lectured at medical schools nationwide.
+In addition to her work as a science journalist, Donna lectures nationwide and has keynoted numerous events, including the 2017 Learning & The Brain Conference; the 2016 Johns Hopkins Conference on Trauma Informed Healing; the 2012 International Congress on Autoimmunity; the Johns Hopkins Women’s Health Conference, “A Woman’s Journey”; and the To Your Health Lecture Series, at the 92nd Street Y in New York City.
+She has moderated panels for national health symposiums, including the American Association of Autoimmune Related Diseases (AARD) 2010 Summit, and lectures at medical schools and hospitals nationwide.

-She is the recipient of the 2012 AESKU award, presented to those who have made a lifetime contribution in the field of autoimmunity, and the 2010 National Health Information Award, which strives to recognize the nation’s best magazine articles in health.
-Donna was also a finalist for the 2016 national Books for a Better Life award.
+She is the recipient of the 2012 Lifetime achievement award from the International Congress on Autoimmunity, presented by a group of international scientists to those who have made a lifetime contribution in the field of autoimmunity and human health.
+Donna was a finalist for the 2016 national Books for a Better Life Award; and received the 2010 National Health Information Award, which strives to recognize the nation’s best magazine articles in health.

 Donna has completed writing-in-residence fellowships at the Corporation of Yaddo and the MacDowell Colony.
 She received her Bachelor of Arts in English and Public Policy from Duke University and is a graduate of the Radcliffe Publishing Procedures Program.

 She lives with her husband, two children, and two dogs in Stevenson, Maryland.

 Find out more at donnajacksonnakazawa.com or follow her on Facebook at https://www.facebook.com/donnajacksonnakazawaauthor, or Twitter @DonnaJackNak.

 Related stories you may like: Childhood early adversity and health disparities